King Ranch: History

-Robert Justus Kleberg Jr. and Alice Gertrudis King had one child named Helen.
-In 1933, Robert Jr. leased the exploration and drilling rights on the ranch to Humble Oil of Houston, Texas, for $127,824, in exchange for the usual royalty of 1/8 of every barrel of oil (20 L) pumped from the property.
+Robert Justus Kleberg Jr. and Alice Gertrudis King had five children, including a son named Robert J. Kleberg III.
+In 1933, Robert J. Kleberg, III leased the exploration and drilling rights on the ranch to Humble Oil of Houston, Texas, for $127,824, in exchange for the usual royalty of 1/8th of the sale price for all oil and gas produced from the property.
 Humble Oil loaned enough money to pay the debts of the H.M.
 King estate, secured by a first mortgage on the land.
 Humble struck oil and gas by 1939.
 During all of this, the Ranch was a going concern, with a net profit of $227,382, as early as 1926.
-Kleberg was married to Helen Campbell, and together they had one child they named Helen.
+Robert Kleberg III was married to Helen Campbell, and together they had a daughter they named Helen.

 Lauro Cavazos, who served as the first Hispanic United States Cabinet officer, was born on the King Ranch during his father's service as a ranch foreman in January, 1927.

 On November 18, 1936, Luther Blanton and his son, John, trespassed on the ranch by crawling through the fence surrounding it.
 They had intended to hunt ducks and nearby residents reported hearing shots fired.
 Shortly thereafter, locals organized a group to force their way onto the ranch around the area where they were known to have gone hunting.
 However, neither Blanton nor his son were ever seen again.
 A subsequent police investigation resulted in no arrests.
 Although most residents suspected them being murdered by ranch guards for trespassing, it remains a long-standing unsolved mystery.

+During World War II, the Navy purchased lots of land to construct the Kingsville Naval Outlying Fields to support naval flight training.
+Many of these airfields have since been demolished and reverted to farmland.

+In February 1961, National Geographic reported that the ranch covered 980,000 acres.

-In 1999, the Ford Motor Company began using the King Ranch brand on its vehicles.
-Over the years there have been King Ranch versions of the Ford F-150, Super Duty, Explorer, and the Expedition.
-The vehicles include dark brown leather seats, and the badges show the King Ranch 'Running W' brand.
+In 1999 (since the 2001 model year to present), Ford began using the King Ranch brand on its vehicles.
+Over the years there have been King Ranch versions of the F-150, Super Duty, Explorer, and Expedition.
+They include dark brown leather seats, and the badges show the King Ranch 'Running W' brand.

+Education

+Santa Gertrudis Independent School District's original elementary and middle school facility, built in 1917, was leased from the King Ranch and located on ranch property (the Santa Gertrudis portion).
+It was a 25209 sqft, 13 classroom complex with a classroom building, four annexes, two storage structures, and a gymnasium that had the possibility of being used for other reasons.
+The district now has a new campus designed by PBK Architects.

+Under Texas law, the Santa Gertrudis ISD area is in the boundary of Coastal Bend College (referred to in legislation under its former name, "Bee County College").